 Your Benefits:

-• FREE unlimited admission for up to 5 visitors at a time
+- Membership at the Wright, which includes FREE unlimited admission for up to 5 visitors at a time

-• Exclusive member-only invites to exhibition openings or previews
+- Exclusive invites to exhibition previews

-• Special pricing or discounts on select ticketed museum events
+- Special pricing on select museum events

-• 10% discounts in the Museum Store
+- 10% discounts in the Museum Store

 Know Before You Go: